nbeversl/urtext_docs/README.md

+## Metadata

+### General Syntax

+Every node can have an unlimited number of metadata entries.
+Metadata is structured in double-colon-separated key/value pairs, with the value (to the right of the colon) containing an optional timestamp.
+Examples:

+Nodes can be searched and sorted by their metadata using [Dynamic Definitions](#dynamic-definitions).
+Metadata entries also "remember" their location, allowing them to serve double duty contextual markers or "bookmarks".

+Other than a few reserved key/value pairs, metadata is user-defined.
+Keys must be single words, though characters such as dash and underscore are allowed.
+Values may include spaces.
+Terminate metadata entries using either a new line or a semicolon.
+Using the semicolon option, several entries may be strung together on a single line:

+Note that a timestamp anywhere in the value will be indexed as the timestamp for the whole metadata entry.
+If more than on timestamp appears in an entry, only the first one is indexed.

-## Timestamps
+### Timestamps

-### Syntax and Format
+#### Syntax and Format

 Text between two angled brackets (`<  >`) is parsed as a timestamp whenever the first character inside the brackets is not `!`, `-` or whitespace.
-Urtext uses the Python `dateutil` module to loosely parse dates in almost any format.
+Urtext utilizes the Python `dateutil` module to loosely parse dates in almost any format.
 For instance, all of the following are valid: